Despite being the world’s most popular photo-sharing app, Instagram’s always had one major problem – its image size is a bit meh.

 Instagram isn’t currently displaying 1080 x 1080 images, but it’s now storing them at the higher resolution.

-If you check the source code on Instagram’s web view, you can see that images are now saved at 1080px resolution, as noted by The Verge.
+If you check the source code on Instagram’s web view, you can see that

 It’s also worth noting that Instagram isn’t just stretching out 640 x 640 pixel images; these photos are actually native 1080 x 1080 pixel captures.